seonghokLao/seonghokLao.github.io/README.md

 ---
-title: Seong Hok Lao's Page
+title: "Seong Hok Lao's Page"
 ---
 ## Intro
 Hi, I'm Seong Hok, or Sean.
 I'm a Computer Science Masters Student specializing in Machine Learning at Georgia Institute of Technology.
 I'm working towards a career where I can pursue my interests in Artificial Intelligence and Software Engineering.